-Our key concern is to enable people with disabilities in Russia and, for the first time, in the Ukraine to have equal access to art and culture.
+Our key concern is to enable people with disabilities in Eastern Partnership countries to have equal access to art and culture.

 People with disabilities encounter problems in many everyday situations that make equal access in society difficult if not impossible.
 These affect wheelchair users, people with hearing or visual impairments, as well as people with intellectual and other disabilities.
 Many have never been to a museum or cinema in their lives: not for lack of interest, but because there are no suitable provisions and lots of restrictions due to social context.